benmvp/slides/2017/nodevember/why-react.md

 - Talked about how JSX provides great developer ergonomics
 - The fact that it's component-driven not only makes it easy to build UIs
 - But also enables the reconciler, server-side rendering, testing & dozens of other renders
-- It's state-driven instead of event-driven and we can use lots of ES.next in our apps
+- It's state-driven instead of event-driven and we can use at lot of the latest JavaScript in our apps
-- And much more!
+- And many other goodies!
 - My favorite one is the sophisticated reconciler!

 =====